Unsubscribing Made Easy: Understanding Email Unsubscribe Law Canons

 Data portability | Individuals can obtain and reuse their personal data across different services. |

-Privacy by design | Calls for the inclusion of data protection from the onset of designing systems, rather than as an addition. |
+Privacy by design | Data protection measures must be included at the onset of designing systems, rather than as an addition. |

 Data protection professionals | Organizations must appoint a Data Protection Officer if they process significant amounts of data. |